pQbas/pqbas.github.io/README.md

 #### Machine Learning Models Review ([Repository](https://github.com/pQbas/Machine-Learning-Models-Review.git))

 This repository is dedicated to the implementation of state-of-the-art Deep Learning models using the robust **PyTorch** framework.
-The emphasis is on both Image Classification and Semantic Segmentation tasks.
+The emphasis is on both **Image Classification** and **Semantic Segmentation tasks**.
 The models are implemented from scratch and are tested on widely recognized datasets for consistency and performance benchmarking.

 *Key-words: supervised learning, image classification, semantic segmentation*